dsa-ntc/birminghamdsa.github.io/_pages/resources.md

 ## For New Members: Slack

 Members in good standing have access to a Slack workspace for managing our day-to-day activity.
-If you're a member that would like to be added to our Slack, email <a href="mailto:steering@bhamdsa.org">steering {a} bhamdsa (dot) org</a>.
+If you're a member that would like to be added to our Slack, email <a href="mailto:steering@bhamdsa.org"?subject=Slack Access>steering {a} bhamdsa (dot) org</a>.

 [Guide for Using Slack (from DSA New Orleans)](https://www.dsaneworleans.org/library/1D-sGenKy8JquJ2IU_Gx-pQl_FFJIrBN5c0gTjhC1r3A)